Archive for the ‘Roger’s Articles’ category

 December 15, 2015

-The following 80mm f/5 refractor was a birthday gift to me by my son, Brad.
-I enjoy using this telescope, especially when time is limited.
+The following 80mm f/5 refractor was a birthday gift to me from my son, Brad…so this is a special telescope.

 https://rogerivester.com/category/observers-challenge-reports-complete/